Staff Research Interests

 My research interests are focused on the relations between teaching-learning and knowledge-curriculum practices in higher education.
 I am also interested in the relations between these practices and higher education policies as well as the relations between theories and methods in research into higher education.
 The kinds of questions that I explore in this research include: What counts as high quality teaching and learning in higher education?
 How is this positioned in policies and practices?
 How do we research and theorise these competing notions of quality?

 My main interests are in digital technologies, social justice and in/equality.
-In particular, my work focusses on how inequalities may be manifested and reproduced in everyday uses of digital technologies.
+In particular, my work focusses on challenging inequalities that manifest and are reproduced in everyday uses of digital technologies.
+I am currently writing a book Disabled Children and Digital Technologies.
+Everyday Practices in Childhood for Bloomsbury.
 Previous projects have included research into digital inclusion, digital pedagogy, inclusive pedagogical design, digital literacy including online safety; and digital innovation.

 Research evaluation, Evaluation societies, Peer review processes, Societal impact (“Impact”), International and national research assessment frameworks, UK Research Excellence Frameworks, Higher Education policies, Research and innovation policies, Responsible research and innovation, Bibliometrics, Scientometrics, Altmetrics, Research governance, Evidence-based and evidence-informed policymaking, Health policy making, Research Utilisation, Public engagement, Mixed methodology, Qualitative research, Research networks, Social network analysis, Research visualisation, Text visualisation and Science communication.